humdrum-tools/vhv-documentation/graphic/pitch/index.md

 ## Stepwise transposition ##

-Notes can be transposed to a different staffline or space by clicking on a note and then using the
+Notes can be transposed to a different staff-line or space by clicking on a note and then using the
 <span class="keypress">up</span> and <span class="keypress">down</span>
 arrow keys to move it vertically.
 Below is a demonstration